Worcester, England: Arts and cinema

-After being closed for decades, the Scala building on Angle Place that opened as a cinema in 1922 is due to become a new cultural venue that will create spaces for "live performance, film, workshops, courses and classes" and festivals.
+After being closed for decades, the Scala building on Angel Place that opened as a cinema in 1922 is due to become a new cultural venue that will create spaces for "live performance, film, workshops, courses and classes" and festivals.
 The council has signed a contract with a Malvern-based contractor who has announced that work on the Angel Place site will begin in early 2025.
 Work began in 2025 and the venue is expected to open in late 2026.

 The northern suburb of Northwick has the Art Deco Northwick Cinema.
 Built in 1938, it contains one of only two remaining interiors in Britain designed by John Alexander.
 The original perspective drawings are held by RIBA.
 It was a bingo hall from 1966 to 1982, then empty until 1991, a music venue until 1996, and empty again until autumn 2006, when it became an antiques and lifestyle centre, owned by Grey's Interiors, which was previously located in the Tything.